Powered by Smartsupp

 Raise your awareness of mental health with CCM!

-If you're interested in social issues, enrolling at the College of Contract Management helps you to create a change.
+If you're interested in social issues, enrolling at the College of Contract Management will help you to create a change.
 The programme not only prepares you for a career but also equips you with the skills to address social challenges.
 In addition to that, the CPD helps you gain knowledge that can shape society.
 Don't wait!
 Enrol today and start your journey of creating an impact!